 How did we fix these network challenges?

-I wanted to build the best managed network service possible.
+I wanted to build the best managed network services possible.
 After casting about for fixes to our issues, I started to use SAS for bespoke managed network support.
 I liked their network service model (which had a number of features that worked really well for customers) and eventually used them to underpin a new Managed Network service.

 So what were the characteristics of a 'best managed network provider'?